More "Senior" (F1)

 Rod emigrated.
 In

-1960 Trev accompanied Rod to several scrap yards to re-build the racer with Bedford chassis,
+1960 Trev accompanied Rod to scrap yards to re-build the racer with Bedford chassis,

 Oldsmobile motor, etc. Racing tyres came from a dealer in North